-Those students will then be given an Activity Information form at the beginning of the next school year which must be accurately filled out and returned to the sponsor by the required date.
-NO STUDENT WILL BE CONSIDERED FOR MEMBERSHIP WHO DOES NOT TURN IN HIS OR HER FORM BY THE DUE DATE.
-Personal responsibility is taken into consideration as a condition for membership.
-Likewise, a student's asking for another form, or not following directions, will be noted and will reflect negatively on consideration for his or her eligibility.
+Those students will then be given an activity information form at the beginning of the next school year which must be accurately filled out and returned to the sponsor by the required date.
+NO STUDENT WILL BE CONSIDERED FOR MEMBERSHIP WHO DOES NOT TURN IN HIS OR HER FORM BY THE DUE DATE, since personal responsibility is taken into consideration as a condition for membership.

 Students must have the recommendation of at least two faculty members.
-Faculty will be asked to evaluate, based on service, leadership, and character, whether or not students should be considered for membership.
+Faculty will be asked to evaluate-based on service, leadership, and character-whether or not students should be considered for membership.